 When work may begin on a project (WBS element) depends on the terms and conditions of the research award and the sponsor/agency policy.
 A rule of thumb is that a Principal Investigator may incur pre-award costs up to 90 days prior to the effective date of the project.
-As negotiations progress toward the award, OSP may set up a WBS cost object in pending status to collect these expenses even though the award has not been received.
+As negotiations progress toward the award, RAS may set up a WBS cost object in pending status to collect these expenses even though the award has not been received.
 Salaries and other expenses may be charged to a WBS in pending status but no bills to the sponsor will be generated until the WBS status is changed to active.

 In no circumstance should charges in anticipation of a new award be incurred against an existing research cost object, federal or non-federal.

 These costs are allowable if there is an award.
 Although it is rare, there are situations where pre-award costs have been authorized but the contract is never finalized.
 In these situations, the PI/department is responsible for the costs incurred if the award doesn’t come to fruition.